-As a project manager, you are responsible for setting the goals of project that defines the course of plan of the whole project.
+As a project manager, you are responsible for setting the goals of project that define the course of the plan of the whole project.
 The goals include everything from listing the stakeholders, their needs, and setting specific project goals.
 In order to make your project successful you should outline the goals associated with your project.
-In your project plan, write your business’ goals to clearly share the objectives with everyone.
-You need to be focussed on goals to achieve success.
+In your project plan, write your business goals to clearly share the objectives with everyone.
+You need to be focused on goals to achieve success.
 Determine the crucial things in your project and turn them into project goals.
 Communicate them to your team.
 Develop a detailed action plan to help achieve goals.

 Risk Management Planning

-Managing risks simply means calculating all possible risks that may create a danger during the course of project.
-Dangerous conditions prevailing in projects affects the project success.
+Managing risks simply means calculating all possible risks that may create a danger during the course of the project.
+Dangerous conditions prevailing in projects affect the project’s success.
 With a risk management plan, with careful planning, you can eliminate the risks altogether.
-You can start with identifying the risks at the start of the project to minimize their potential impact.
+You can start by identifying the risks at the start of the project to minimize their potential impact.

-Before the start of project you should have these things checked with yourself:
+Before the start of a project you should have these things checked with yourself: